embarklabs/embark/site/source/docs/embark_commands.md

 --- | ---
-`--contracts-only` | create a barebones project meant only for contract development `--simple` | an alias for `--contracts-only` `--template` | download a template using a known name or a git host URL
+`--contracts-only` | create a barebones project meant only for contract development `--simple` | an alias for `--contracts-only` `--template` | **DEPRECATED IN v5** download a template using a known name or a git host URL

+{% notification danger 'DEPRECATION NOTICE' %}
+The `--template` option has been deprecated in v5 and support will be removed in future versions.
+{% endnotification %}

 The `--template` option supports several URL styles and shortcuts for git hosts: